This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Help your child prevent another migraine headache:

 - Help your child get enough sleep.
 Your child should get 8 to 10 hours of sleep each night.
-Your child should have a set sleep schedule.
-He should go to bed and wake up at the same time each day.
-It may be helpful for your child to do something relaxing before he goes to sleep.
-He should avoid watching television right before bed.
+Help your child create a sleep schedule.
+Have your child go to bed and wake up at the same times each day.
+It may be helpful for your child to do something relaxing before bed.
+Do not let your child watch television right before bed.

 - Encourage your child to get regular physical activity.
 Regular physical activity may help to prevent a migraine headache and reduce the number of headaches.
 Most experts recommend 1 hour of physical activity each day.
 Help your child get at least 30 minutes of physical activity on most days of the week.

 - Encourage your child to eat a variety of healthy foods.
 Have your child eat 3 meals and 1 to 2 snacks each day at regular times.
 Include healthy foods such as fruit, vegetables, whole-grain breads, low-fat dairy products, beans, lean meat, and fish.
-Do not let your child have foods that trigger his migraines.
+Do not let your child have foods or drinks that trigger his or her migraines.

 - Encourage your child to drink plenty of liquids.
 Your child's healthcare provider may recommend 8 to 12 cups each day.
 Make sure these drinks do not contain caffeine.
-Caffeine can trigger migraines and disrupt his sleep pattern.
+Caffeine can trigger migraines and disrupt your child's sleep pattern.

 - Help your child manage stress.
 Stress can trigger migraine headaches.
 It may helpful to allow your child time to relax after school each day.
-Consider decreasing the amount of activities your child is involved in if these activities are causing stress for him.
+Consider decreasing the amount of activities your child is involved in if these activities are causing stress.
 Talk to your child's healthcare provider about other ways to decrease your child's stress.